gaulinmp/mgaulin.com/content/pages/vita.rst

 Working Papers
 --------------------------------------------------------------------------------
-* `Peering into Compensation Networks: A Holistic Approach <https://papers.ssrn.com/abstract=3971286>`__, with Xiaoxia Peng, 2023
+* `Peering into Compensation Networks: A Holistic Approach <https://papers.ssrn.com/abstract=3971286>`__, with Xiaoxia Peng, 2024

-    * Presented at Rice University, University of Miami, University of Notre Dame
+    * Presented at Rice University, University of Miami, University of Notre Dame, University of Toronto

-* Disclosure of Protected Forward Looking Statements, with Daniela De la Parra and K. Ramesh, 2022
+* Disclosure of Protected Forward Looking Statements, with Daniela De la Parra and K. Ramesh, 2024

     * Presented at the 2020 Lone Star Conference.

-* `Information Revelation of Decentralized Crisis Management: Evidence from Natural Experiments on Mask Mandates <https://papers.ssrn.com/abstract=3736407>`__, with Nathan Seegert, Mu-Jeung Yang, Francisco Navarro-Sanchez, 2020
+* `Information Revelation of Decentralized Crisis Management: Evidence from Natural Experiments on Mask Mandates <https://papers.ssrn.com/abstract=3736407>`__, with Nathan Seegert, Mu-Jeung Yang, Francisco Navarro-Sanchez, 2023

 * Doing Good rather than Doing Well:What Stimulates Personal Data Sharing and Why?, with Nathan Seegert and Mu-Jeung Yang, 2022